python/peps/peps/pep-0639/appendix-rejected-ideas.rst

-While this would mean the subset of existing distributions containing ``License`` fields valid as SPDX license expressions wouldn't automatically be recognized as such, this only requires appending a few characters to the key name in the project's source metadata, and this PEP provides extensive guidance on how this can be done automatically by tooling.
+While this would mean the subset of existing distributions containing ``License`` fields valid as SPDX license expressions wouldn't automatically be recognized as such, this only requires appending a few characters to the key name in the project's source metadata, and PEP 639 provides extensive guidance on how this can be done automatically by tooling.

 Given all this, it was decided to proceed with defining a new,